athanasioy/MLCA/README.md

 **compress_images.py**

 Script responsible for compressing the images before uploading to google drive.
-Necessary for uploading images to google drive in a resonable amount of time
+Necessary for uploading images to google drive in a reasonable amount of time